-The Court has jurisdiction to hear these matters pursuant to 28 U.S.C. § 1334(a) which provides that district courts have original and exclusive jurisdiction of all cases under title 11, the Bankruptcy Code ("Code").
-Under 28 U.S.C. § 157(a), the district courts can refer title 11 cases to bankruptcy judges in their districts.
+Bankruptcy Code ("Code").
+Under 28 U.S.C. § 157(a), the district courts may refer title 11 cases to the bankruptcy judges in their districts.
 The District Court for the Northern District of Illinois has promulgated Internal Operating Procedure 15(a) which refers its bankruptcy cases to the judges of this Court.

 As allowed by 28 U.S.C. § 157(b)(1), a bankruptcy judge to whom a case has been referred may enter final judgment on core proceedings arising in or under the Bankruptcy Code.

-Core proceedings include "proceedings affecting the liquidation of the assets of the estate,"

-28 U.S.C. § 157(b)(2)(O), and matters concerning the administration of the estate.
-28 U.S.C. § 157(b)(2)(A).
+Core proceedings include "proceedings affecting the liquidation of the assets of the estate," 28 U.S.C. § 157(b)(2)(O), and matters concerning the administration of the estate, 28 U.S.C. § 157(b)(2)(A).
 Ragda Sharifeh's Motion for Funds from the Trust requests the turnover of funds from property of the estate.
 The remaining matters deal with issues involving the administration of the estate and this bankruptcy case as a whole.
-These matters, therefore, are core proceedings in which this Court may enter a final order.
+The motions are core proceedings in which this Court may enter a final order.